GeraltOfRiviaa/e-learning_course/README.md

 # 🎓 E-Learning Database Schema

-This project defines a **relational database** model for a comprehensive e-learning platform.
+This project defines a **relational database** model for a comprehensive online course application platform.
-It supports teachers, students, courses, lessons, attachments, messaging, and calendar-based live events.
+It supports a flexible dual-role system where users can function as both teachers and students, creating and attending courses, managing lessons, scheduling events, and communicating with other users.
 The design is implemented using the **Entity–Relationship model** and intended for visualization in [dbdiagram.io](https://dbdiagram.io) or export to SQL (MySQL/PostgreSQL).

 ---

 ## 🧠 Overview

-The goal of this database is to store and manage all information related to online education, including:
+The goal of this database is to support a comprehensive **online course application** where users have the flexibility to participate in multiple capacities:

+### **Core Features**

-- **User management** – teachers and students with personal profiles and education levels.
+- **Dual-Role User System** – Users can be both teachers (creating courses) and students (attending courses), switching roles as needed.

-- **Course structure** – courses, lessons, and learning modules with attachments.
+- **Course Structure** – Courses are organized hierarchically with:
-- **Communication** – messages between students and teachers.
-- **Scheduling** – shared/global calendar for lessons and video calls.
+  - **Main and Sub-Categories** – Organize courses by topic (e.g., Programming → Python, C++, Java)
+  - **Lessons** – Individual course sessions that make up the curriculum
+  - **Modules** – Granular subdivisions of lessons containing the actual study material
+  - **Attachments** – Media files (videos, audio, images, documents) embedded within modules

+- **Flexible Event System** – Both teachers and students can create calendar events with:
-- **Certification** – course completion tracking and certificates.
+  - **Public Events** – Visible and accessible to all course participants
+  - **Private Events** – Personal study reminders or private sessions
+  - **Optional Video Call Links** – Events can include links for online meetings

+- **Direct Messaging** – One-on-one communication between any users (student-to-student, teacher-to-teacher, or cross-role), without group chat functionality.

+- **Certification System** – Students can earn course-specific certificates upon completion, which are unique to each course.

+- **Education Profiles** – Users can display their educational background, including completed courses, degrees (Bachelor's, Master's, PhD), and other credentials.

 The database is designed with **indexing**, **referential integrity**, and **normalization (3NF)** in mind to ensure scalability and performance.